regina-normal/regina/packaging/debian/chroots/README-ubuntu.txt

 - Start a chrooted session using the inner-session script in this directory:

-  bab@host$ schroot -c dapper .../path/to/inner-session
+  bab@host$ schroot -c gutsy .../path/to/inner-session